 Energy Step Code

-Effective July 1, 2018, we have implemented the BC Energy Step Code, a provincial standard that provides an incremental and consistent approach to achieving more energy-efficient buildings.
+A building permit application for new construction must demonstrate compliance with the BC Energy Step Code, a provincial standard that provides an incremental and consistent approach to achieving more energy-efficient buildings.

 |Building type||Description||Required step|

 |Part 9 residential||Single family home, coach house, smaller townhouse||Step 3|